Getting ready for ski season

-Running and cycling all summer is great but it's not the only exercise that will keep you ready for ski season.
-Use the next few months to ramp up the squats, lunges, agility and balance so your legs and mind are ready for the slopes.
+As the leaves turn and the temps cool, now is the time to ramp up the squats, lunges, agility and balance so your legs and mind are ready for the slopes.
 Here are some interesting ways to build up those quads and glutes without a gym membership.

 Backwards walking the dog up a hill.
 Yeah, you may look funny but what you are doing is building muscle endurance in your quads and glutes.
 If you've got a treadmill, start at a slow pace and increase the incline.
 Carefully turn around to face backwards.
 Get comfortable walking backwards then squat and walk like a duck backwards.
 Maybe hold the treadmill arms as this is tricky.
 After three reps of three minutes, you will be whooped.
 If you are walking the dog anyway, find a hill and see what the dog thinks as you waddle up backwards.

 Do squats waiting for your coffee to reheat.
 Don't just stand there watching the microwave clock count down, use that time for squat jumps.
 Start with your feet shoulder-width apart then squat like you are tucking for the finish line.
 Use the clock to trigger an explosive jump high in the air.
 Try to not knock out the ceiling fan before landing softly on the balls of your feet to gracefully go back to the tuck position.
 Try to do four sets of four while waiting for your coffee.